-Every piece of text should be translated in the source file, except Texinfo comments, text in @lilypond blocks and a few cases mentioned below.
+Every piece of text should be translated in the source file, except Texinfo comments, text in ©lilypond blocks and a few cases mentioned below.

-Node names are translated, but the original node name in English should be kept as the argument of @translationof put after the section title; that is, every piece in the original file like should be translated as
+Node names are not translated, only the section titles are.
+That is, every piece in the original file like should be translated as

-'''

-@node Foo bar

-@section_command Bar baz

-'''

-'''

-@node translation of Foo bar
+@node Foo bar @section_command Bar baz

-@section_command translation of Bar baz
+@node Foo bar @section_command translation of Bar baz

-@translationof Foo bar

-'''

-The argument of @rglos commands and the first argument of @rglosnamed commands must not be translated, as it is the node name of an entry in Music Glossary.
+The argument of Orglos commands and the first argument of Orglosnamed commands must not be translated, as it is the node name of an entry in Music Glossary.

-Every time you translate a node name in a cross-reference, i.e., the argument of commands @ref, @rprogram, @rlearning, @rlsr, @ruser or the first argument of their named variants, you should make sure the target node is defined in the correct source file; if you do not intend to translate the target node right now, you should at least write the node definition (that is, the @node @section_command @translationof trio mentioned above) in the expected source file and define all its parent nodes; for each node you have defined this way but have not translated, insert a line that contains @untranslated.
+Every time you translate a node name in a cross-reference, i.e., the argument of commands @ref, @rprogram, @rlearning, @rlsr, @rnotation or the first argument of their named variants, you should make sure the target node is defined in the correct source file; if you do not intend to translate the target node right now, you should at least write the node definition in the expected source file and define all its parent nodes; for each node you have defined this way but have not translated, insert a line that contains @untranslated.
 That is, you should end up for each untranslated node with something like

-'''

-@node translation of Foo bar

-@section_command translation of Bar baz
+@node Foo bar @section_command translation of Bar baz

-@translationof Foo bar

-'''
+@untranslated

 Note: you do not have to translate the node name of a cross-reference to a node that you do not have translated.
-If you do, you must define an "empty" node like explained just above; this will produce a cross-reference with the translated node name in output, although the target node will still be in English.
+If you do, you must define an "empty" node like explained just above; this will produce a crossreference with the translated node name in output, although the target node will still be in English.
 On the opposite, if all cross-references that refer to an untranslated node use the node name in English, then you do not have to define such an "empty" node, and the cross-reference text will appear in English in the output.
 The choice between these two strategies implies its particular maintenance requirements and is left to the translators, although the opinion of the Translation meister leans towards not translating these cross-references.